wsad-io/SideQuest/README.md

 ## Important

 Check your antivirus hasn't blocked some parts of the ADB download - this has happened for some with Avast antivirus in particular.
+Also some users reported issues with k9 web filter, if you use this then you might need to unblock `http://keepsummersafe.x10host.com/` and `http://showmewhatyougot.x10host.com/` - these are the default repo urls, then only have json index files on them and are totally safe.

 ## More Info: